thirumurthis/Learnings/K8s/K8s_recap_1.md

  - Note:
     - If the node is set with taint effect of NoExecute, any pod running befor the taint applied will be evicted.
+    - Taint and toleration doesn't always guarantee that the tolerated pod to be created on that specific tained node.
+The pod can be created in different node which doesn't have taints as well.
+In order restrict those pods to be created on specific node we can use `NodeAffinity`.
+    - Taint can be applied to Master node.
+        - The Scheduler doesn't schedule the pods on the master node.
+        - A taint is set on the Master node when the kubernetes is setup.
+        - Best practice, not to deploy any pods on the Master node.
+        - `$ kubectl describe node kubemaster | grep -i taints`